SamSamskies/madlibber/README.md

 text = "At Indiegogo you’ll find a welcoming, supportive community that embraces collaboration, fearlessness and authenticity.
-We are a a rapidly growing organization and our platform is used by people all over the world to raise money for their creative, cause-related, or entrepreneurial ideas.
+We are a rapidly growing organization and our platform is used by people all over the world to raise money for their creative, cause-related, or entrepreneurial ideas.
 Our customers are passionate about their funding campaigns, and so are we!
 We are a